 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

-Load Resource Name: Load Point Name: (multiple points only)
+Load Resource Name: Load Point Name:(multiple points only)

-INSTRUCTIONS
+Instructions

-providing Responsive Reserve Service shat applies, for correct operation.
-A separate of Please provide sufficient notation on each This test of the under frequency relay does period, the Load's performance has been we event can be supplied to meet this requirer eneral Capacity Testing Requirements, a Load acting as a Resource all test each under frequency relay or solid state controller, whichever certified relay test results sheet is to be attached for each relay tested. test sheet to assist ERCOT in matching up the sheet to individual relays.
-In not require the Load to be interrupted.
-If, within the biennial testing verified through the correct response to an actual event, the data from that ment and the required annual telemetry test.
+providing Responsive Reserve Service applies, for correct operation.
+A separa Please provide sufficient notation on ea This test of the under frequency relay d period, the Load's performance has bee event can be supplied to meet this requi General Capacity Testing Requirements, a Load acting as a Resource shall test each under frequency relay or solid state controller, whichever te certified relay test results sheet is to be attached for each relay tested.
+It is sheet to assist ERCOT in matching up the sheet to individual relays be not require the Load to be interrupted.
+If, within the biennial testing in verified through the correct response to an actual event, the data from the rement and the required annual telemetry test.
 The date, interval, and other to be noted below.
-ERCOT will return a copy of the validated test form the solution of the solution of the required annual telemetry test.
+ERCOT will return a copy of the validated test form

-VERIFICATION OF TELEMTERED RESPON SE TO AN ACTUAL EVENT
+VERIFICATION OF TELEMTERED RESP ONSE TO AN ACTUAL EVENT

 Date of event: Interval of event:

 LaaR Breaker Status : MW Load Prior to Event:

-UFR Status:Instantaneous Res sponse MW:Frequency deviation Hz:
+UFR Status:Instantaneous l Response MW:Frequency deviation Hz:

-Time Load restored:ERCOT (Operator:
+Time Load restored:ERCO T Operator:

 SUBMITTAL

-By signature below the LaaR representative ce functional. ertifies the high set under frequency relay(s) are in place and fully
+By signature below the LaaR representative functional. certifies the high set under frequency relay(s) are in place and fully

 LaaR Representative Name: Signature:

-Name of Company Performing Relay Test :
+Name of Company Performing Relay T est:

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: Date: